 Which brings us to one of my favorite stories in the Bible.
 The one where Moses goes to Pharaoh and sings that song, “Oh, Pharaoh, Pharaoh, whoa, whoa, gotta let my people go.”

 Totally a loose translation, but if you’ve ever attended vacation Bible school as a child, you probably know what I’m talking about.

 There’s an astounding chain of events that led up to God having to deliver His people from Pharaoh’s fierce grip that I want us to trace and consider.
 It starts with this question: Why was the entire nation of Israelites — all of God's people — all 12 tribes — enslaved in Egypt?

 As I trace this story backward, I find it’s because of one seemingly insignificant moment.

-The course of history was changed because a few family members got a little cranky and a little jealous of their brother Joseph.
-Envy and anger slipped in.
-Just a hint.
-But just enough.
+The course of history was changed because a few family members got angry and jealous of their brother Joseph.
+Bitterness slipped in.
+And that bitterness eventually grew into hatred.

 Years went by.